 How It Helps: Chelates heavy metals, may support circulation.

-Research Support: Used in chelation therapy for metal poisoning; no direct vaccine detox studies..
-Evidence is mostly preclinical; human trials are scarce.
+Research Support: Used in chelation therapy for metal poisoning; no direct vaccine detox studies.

 Caution: Requires medical supervision; can deplete essential minerals.